Although music streaming is a relatively new industry, it has radically changed how the average consumer listens to and accesses music.

 There are also associated devices that work with smartphones or mobile music players to broadcast the sound.
 Bluetooth speakers and connections to hook into larger sound systems are almost everywhere.
 This makes a high-quality personal sound system easy to purchase and set up, including in your small business.

-However, you cannot use your mobile phone to stream a consumer music streaming service through a Bluetooth speaker to create ambiance for your customers.
+However, you cannot use your mobile phone to stream a consumer music streaming service through a Bluetooth speaker to create an ambiance for your customers.
 This violates music copyright, and you could face a major lawsuit.

-How to Use Music Streaming for Business
+How to Use Music for Business Streaming Services

 Too many business owners don’t realize that it is illegal to use personal streaming services to play music in their business.
 A reported 83 percent of businesses use personal music streamers rather than acquiring the right copyright for the music they play.